OlivierLD/raspberry-coffee/RESTNavServer/README.md

 - ... and the list keeps growing (see in `navrest.NavServer.java` how to add a `RequestManager`).

 In addition, I'll be attempting to implement the features of the Weather Wizard (another project I own, in Java and Swing, that can superimpose different heterogeneous documents on the same chart, like Faxes, GRIBS, routing results, etc.).
 This part involves the
-`Img` REST Service, found in the `RESTImgProcessor` project, and the routing features, found in the `RESTRouting` project.
+`Img` REST Service, found in the [`RESTImageProcessor`](https://github.com/OlivierLD/raspberry-pi4j-samples/blob/master/RESTImageProcessor/README.md) project, and the routing features, found in the [`RESTRouting`](https://github.com/OlivierLD/raspberry-pi4j-samples/blob/master/RESTRouting/README.md) project.

 ### Rationale